Tell Us About Your Place

 We are starting to prepare a new Local Development Plan for East Ayrshire and we want you to get involved!

-At this stage in the plan process, we are looking to hear your views on the places in East Ayrshire where you live, work and spend your time.
-This will help us to understand and evidence the issues that you think should be addressed in the LDP3.
+We are looking to hear your views on the places in East Ayrshire where you live, work and spend your time.
+This will help us to understand and evidence the issues that you think should be addressed in the LDP3, and form part of our Evidence Report.

-You can share your thoughts with us using our "How good is your place?" survey, or "Places Interactive Map" - both available on this web page
+You can share your thoughts using our "How good is your place?" survey, or "Places Interactive Map" - both available on this web page

 The survey is based around the Place Standard Tool, which asks participants to rate different aspects of their local area from 1 (worst) to 7 (best).
 The outputs will then be used to create a profile for each of East Ayrshire's places, showing their particular strengths and opportunities for improvement.
 Compass diagrams, like the examples below, will be used as a visual aid to show the results for each place.